timklapdor/dpi-fisheries/docs/_stories/trout-monitoring.md

     text_animation_delay: .2
     text_animation_duration: 1
     text_content: |- #type as Markdown
-      This includes 15 rivers split evenly between the **North**, **Central** and **Southern** NSW trout fisheries.
-These sites will be sampled annually to provide data on the long term trends in the fishery.
+      These site will be sampled annually using electrofishing techniques to provide long term trends on the fishery.
+Data will be collected electronically to allow accurate and fast reporting.
   - id:  backpack # need a unique id for each slide, don't use numbering
     background_img: electro-fishing.jpg #file url
     background_gradient: "to top, rgba(0,0,0,0.6) 30%,rgba(0,0,0,0) 60%" # add in CSS gradient